woodongk/woodong/content/blog/data/[paper-review]seq2seq.md

 #### Training details

 **architecture**
-- Deep LSTMs with 4 layers with 1000 celss at each layer
+- Deep LSTMs with 4 layers with 1000 cells at each layer
 - 1000 dimensional word embeddings, with input vocabs 160,000 and output vocabs 80,000
 - Softmax over 80,000 words at each output.